michael-milette/moodle-filter_filtercodes/README.md

 * {coursesummary} : Display the course summary.
 If placed on a site page, displays the site summary.
 * {coursesummary ID} : Display the course summary of the course with the specified course ID number.
 * {courseimage} : Display's the course image.
+* {courseimage-url} : Display's the URL of the course image.
+Useful if you want to use it as a background image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
 * {coursecount students} : Displays the number of students enrolled in a course.
 (Requires Moodle 3.2 or later)
 * {courseid} or %7Bcourseid%7D : Display a course's ID within a course and on the course enrolment page.
 Set to site ID (1) if outside a course.